-Does a US or Canadian Auto Insurance Policy provide coverage in Mexico?
+Does Your US or Canadian Auto Policy provide coverage in Mexico?

 There is a lot of confusion as to whether or not, and how much coverage, US and Canadian Auto insurers provide in Mexico.
 Let's start with the basics:

 No US or Canadian insurer can legally provide liability and legal aid coverage in Mexico, and none do.
 So the starting point is that anyone driving to Mexico MUST purchase, at a minimum, Mexico admitted (meets Mexico insurance requirements) liability coverage.